Shedeur Sanders' long wait ends when Browns take him in the 5th round of the NFL draft

 One criticism of Sanders was the fact that he was sacked 94 times the last two seasons at Colorado.
 Concerns also arose about his arm strength.
 There also were worries about how he would adapt to playing for someone other than his father.

+The two quarterbacks from the most recent CFP championship game went in the sixth round, with Pittsburgh taking Ohio State's Will Howard at No. 185 and Indianapolis selecting Notre Dame's Riley Leonard at No. 189.

-Three more players from Ohio State were selected in the fourth round, meaning 10 players from the reigning national champions have now been drafted.
-Linebacker Cody Simon went 115th to Arizona, safety Lathan Ransom 122nd to Carolina and edge rusher Jack Sawyer 123rd to Pittsburgh.
+Howard was one of seven Ohio State players to get selected Saturday, meaning 14 players from the reigning national champions have now been drafted.

+In the fourth round, linebacker Cody Simon went 115th to Arizona, safety Lathan Ransom 122nd to Carolina and edge rusher Jack Sawyer 123rd to Pittsburgh.
+In the fifth round, defensive tackle Ty Hamilton went to the Los Angeles Rams (No. 148), cornerback Jordan Hancock to Buffalo (170) and cornerback Denzel Burke to Arizona (174).

 The final day of the draft also featured the trade of a quarterback, as Seattle sent Sam Howell and its fifth-round pick (No. 172 overall) to Minnesota for the Vikings’ fifth-round selection (No. 142).
 Seattle then used the No. 142 pick on Notre Dame defensive tackle Rylie Mills.